-- Key challenges for business: 63% of media publishers say that converting audiences into paying subscribers is a significant issue.
-42% of media businesses say that developing products that people are willing to pay for is a major hurdle.
+- Key challenges for business: 63% of media publishers say that converting audiences into paying subscribers is a significant issue, while 42% of media businesses say that developing products that people are willing to pay for is a major hurdle.
 (Digiday)

-- 53% of surveyed senior finance executives say that 40% of their organization’s revenues are sold via a subscription model.
+- Of surveyed senior finance executives, 53% say that 40% of their organization’s revenues are sold via the subscription model.
 (CFO )

-- 23% of C-level executives and board members are incorporating subscription and membership models as part of their future strategies.
-17% of responding businesses will launch new or additional recurring revenue businesses in the near future.
+- Of C-level executives and board members, 23% are incorporating subscription and membership models as part of their future strategies, while 17% of responding businesses will launch new or additional recurring revenue businesses in the near future.

-- 82% of businesses are adopting subscription models because it enables them to become lead disruptors.
+- Of businesses, 82% are adopting subscription models because it enables them to become leading disruptors.
 (Citi Bank)

-- 76% of businesses claim that a subscription-based model helps create customer retention and long-term relationships with customers.
+- A full 76% of businesses claim that a subscription-based model helps create customer retention and long-term relationships with customers.